Zach Miller (tight end, born 1984): College career

 Miller initially attended the University of Nebraska–Lincoln, where he was a walk-on for the Nebraska Cornhuskers football team.
 After redshirting his freshman year, he decided to transfer to the University of Nebraska–Omaha in December 2004.

 At Nebraska–Omaha, he joined the Division II Nebraska–Omaha Mavericks football team.
 During the 2005 season, he started as backup, and alternated at quarterback from mid-season on.
 He threw for 322 yards and one touchdown, and rushed for 141 yards on 29 carries, scoring three touchdowns.

 In 2006, he was a regional finalist for the Harlon Hill Trophy.
 He was named NCC offensive player of the week three times.
 He rushed for 1098 yards and scored 19 touchdowns, being named the NCC Offensive MVP.

 He finished his college career with 4,096 passing yards and 26 passing touchdowns, along with 3,122 career rushing yards and a school-record 50 touchdowns.
 He played tight end in the 2009 Division II All-Star Game, the Valero Cactus Bowl.

 Professional career

-Jaguars and Buccaneers
+Jacksonville Jaguars

-Miller was selected in the sixth round (180th overall) of the 2009 NFL Draft by the Jacksonville Jaguars.
+Miller was selected in the sixth round (180th overall) of the 2009 NFL draft by the Jacksonville Jaguars.
 Afterwards, he was converted from quarterback to tight end.
 He was the first member of his team's draft class to sign a contract with the team, doing so on June 30.

 In his first two seasons, he played in 29 games, but suffered a dislocated shoulder in 2011 that ruled him out for the year.
 The following year, he partially tore his Achilles tendon and calf muscle, and was placed on injured reserve on September 1.
 He was waived from injured reserve on October 16, 2012; he ended his Jacksonville stint with 33 games played and five starts.

+Tampa Bay Buccaneers

 On January 3, 2013, Miller signed with the Tampa Bay Buccaneers.
 After suffering a concussion in the preseason, he was released by the team on August 27.